bahramalinia/wsl-config/README.md

 - Master copilot
 - Use daily.dev to stay up to date
 - Use wezterm as terminal tool
+- Use task management tool: Trello, also taskwriter is a fun command line tool

 ## VSCode plugins
 - Better Comments